rmello4d/TheSustainableDeveloper/README.md

 The act of coding demands a considerable mental and physical effort.

 As a result, most developers strain themselves while in front of the computer.
-Along the years, pain and inflammation may become common.
+Along the years, pain and inflammation may be common.

 Is it possible to establish a sustainable coding practice ?